developer-zebra/developer-zebra-site/src/emdk-for-android/4-0/guide/programming_practices/index.md

 ##Creating a common Application to run on Zebra and Non-Zebra devices

-For those who want to write a common application that is capable of running on both Zebra dn Non-Zebra devices, care must be taken to use the EMDK components only on the Zebra devices as described below:
+For those who want to write a common application that is capable of running on both Zebra and Non-Zebra devices, care must be taken to use the EMDK components only on the Zebra devices as described below:

 1. The common app containing the EMDK components will not install on a non-Zebra device and will result in the error “Installation error: INSTALL\_FAILED\_MISSING\_SHARED\_LIBRARY”.